ukanlei/frontendMentor/qr-code-component-main/README.md

 ### Issues & Solutions

-To fix problem with overflowing flex item getting cut off with no accessible way to scroll to see more of the content, I removed `align-item:center` and `justify-content:center` from `body`:
+To fix problem with flex item overflowing past the top edge and getting cut off with no accessible way to scroll up to see the rest of the content, I removed `align-item:center` and `justify-content:center` from `body`:

 ```css
 body {